syncfusion-content/wpf-docs/wpf/SfDiagram/Annotations.md

 Editing Annotations

 You can edit an annotation by double-clicking it.
-When a node is double-clicked, the first annotation displayed will enter the Edit mode.
+When a node is double-clicked, the first annotation displayed enters the Edit mode.

 ![](Annotations_images/Annotations_img1.png)
 {:.image }